ChillOut Festival Announces Rainbow-Studded Musical Line-up - Star Observer

 Choir of Hard Knocks and LION join the ChillOut festival line-up for the event’s 26th anniversary in the ‘gay capital of regional Victoria.’

-“ChillOut Festival was founded on the principle of being a safe space for people to be themselves, connect, to create and celebrate community.
+“ChillOut Festival was founded on the principle of being a safe space for people to be themselves, connect, create and celebrate the community.
 The Choir of Hard Knocks is a gorgeous example of that in action.
-ChillOut is a space for people to overcome social isolation to connect with community.
-We are thrilled to have them perform to ChillOut Festival.”
-You will find their performance at the Carnivale on Sunday the 12th of March from 11am.
+ChillOut is a space for people to overcome social isolation to connect with the community.
+We are thrilled to have them perform at ChillOut Festival.”
+You will find their performance at the Carnivale on Sunday, March 12 from 11 am.

+Also joining the line-up is newcomer LION, fresh off of his showstopping performances at Big Sound Festival and Victoria’s Pride Midsumma Festival street party.

-The Melbourne-based queer, black electropop/alt artist, singer, songwriter and dancer will be bringing his pulsing rhythms, socio-politically driven lyrics and powerful choreography to the Ballroom Blitz stage from 8pm on Saturday the 11th of March.
+The Melbourne-based queer, black electropop/alt artist, singer, songwriter and dancer will be bringing his pulsing rhythms, socio-politically driven lyrics and powerful choreography to the Ballroom Blitz stage from 8 pm on Saturday, March 11.

 Leave a Reply